rticommunity/gazebo-dds-plugins/src/elevator/README.md

 ```
 **Second terminal**

 The plugin contains an example publisher to send information to the elevator.
 You need to run this publisher to change its current floor.
 ```
-$ dds-gazebo-plugins/build/src/elevator/elevatorpublisher <domain id> <topic name> <next floor>
+$ dds-gazebo-plugins/build/src/elevator/elevatorpublisher -d <domain id> -t <topic name> -s <next floor>
 ```

+You can check the help of the publisher with the flag `-h` for more information.